UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 3 NVIDIA L40 per node (bun[077-082]), [type]=l40<br>
 **1 NVIDIA L40 is charged 40 \* 1 CPU core**<br>
 L40: 32 bit CUDA, single precision<br>
-onBunya job submissions are automatically queued here.<br>
+onBunya job submissions requesting L40 GPUs are automatically queued here.<br>
-This has higher priority than `general` to enable fast turn around for onBunya job submissions. **Users should not be "squatting" on nodes and leave them idle**.<br>
+This has a higher priority than `gpu_cuda` to enable fast turn around for onBunya job submissions. **Users should not be "squatting" on nodes and leave them idle**.<br>

 ## Slurm scripts